chasakara/Fit-Healthy-Body/README.md

 ##### View individual exercise or nutrients plans details

-Each exercise or nutrients plans detail page displays the programme's image, name, price, rating, description, what's included, and reviews.
-There is also a quantity selector, the ability to add a programme to their bag and the option to redirect back to the programmes page.
+Each exercise or nutrients plans detail page displays the exercise or nutrients 's image, name, price, rating, description, what's included, and reviews.
+There is also a quantity selector, the ability to add a exercise or nutrients  to their bag and the option to redirect back to the exercise or nutrients  page.

 ##### Browse associated blogs